- Debris in the fan intake / impeller path

 Symptoms

-- Error 18 appears mid-cleaning session
+- Error 18 appears mid-cleaning

 - Suction becomes weak or inconsistent

-- Fan noise changes before fault trigger
+- Fan noise changes before the fault

-- Robot ends job earlier than expected
+- Robot ends the job early

-- Dust pickup quality drops sharply
+- Dust pickup drops sharply

-- Error repeats even after quick restart
+- Error repeats after a quick restart

 Recognize these?
 Here's what usually causes it.